Biotechnology Management, MS at UCI BioSci

 Qualifications and Admissions

-Applications to MSBTM program should be submitted through the Graduate Division, and can be found at: https://apps.grad.uci.edu/ogsa/.
+Applications to MSBTM program should be submitted through the Graduate Division, and can be found at:https://apply.grad.uci.edu/apply/.
 Supplemental materials (official transcripts, letters of recommendation, GRE and TOEFL scores) can be submitted directly to Molecular Biology and Biochemistry (see below).
 Prerequisite requirements will be the same as those for the ongoing MS Biotech program, which includes a BA or BS degree in biological sciences or related discipline and several specific elective and laboratory courses.
 Admission to graduate standing in MB&B is generally accorded to those possessing a B.S. degree in biological sciences or an allied field obtained with an acceptable level of scholarship from an institution of recognized standing.
 Those seeking admission without the prerequisite scholarship record may, in some cases, undertake remedial work; if completed at the stipulated academic level, they will be considered for admission.
 Those admitted from an allied field may be required to take supplementary upper-division courses in basic science subjects.
-The Graduate Record Examination (GRE) General Test is not required for any student whose undergraduate GPA is 3.2 or higher, but can be submitted if desired.
-Students whose undergraduate GPA is lower than 3.2 must submit official GRE scores.
+The Graduate Record Examination (GRE) General Test is not required, but can be submitted if desired.

 Foreign students will be required to submit a TOEFL score and occasionally a TSE score.
 Applicants from India must submit one of the following in order to be eligible for Graduate studies consideration: a continuous 4 year degree from an accredited University, College or Institution or a completed 3 year Bachelor’s accompanied with a completed 2 year Masters.
 The combination of 3+2 would be the equivalent of the U.S. Bachelor’s.
 We do not accept a straight 3 year Bachelor’s nor do we accept a 1 year completion of the 2 year Masters in the 3 + 2 combination.

-Applicants will be evaluated on their prior academic record and their potential for management and leadership as demonstrated in the submitted application materials (University transcripts, GRE test scores if required, letters of recommendation, applicable work experience, a Statement of Purpose, and an essay).
-In addition, there will be an interview by admissions counselors from the Paul Merage School of Business.
+Applicants will be evaluated on their prior academic record and their potential for management and leadership as demonstrated in the submitted application materials: University transcripts, letters of recommendation, resume with a list of applicable work experience, and two essays.
+The first is a Statement of Purpose, describing your motivation for this program and future career goals.
+The second is a Personal History Statement.
+In this second essay, let us know more about you and your academic and professional journey.
+We encourage you to describe any barriers you have overcome to pursue your education, and also list your contributions to diversity and inclusive excellence in science or the workplace.
+After initial application review, some applicants will be invited to a video interview by admissions counselors from the Paul Merage School of Business.

-Normative Time to Completion: 2 years of full-time study (6 quarters plus recommended summer).
+Normative Time to Completion: 2 years of full-time study (6 quarters plus a recommended summer internship).

 The recommended deadline for fall applications is January 15.
 After that date, completed applications are processed on a rolling admissions basis, meaning they are evaluated as they are received.
 Additional target deadlines to assist you in your application submission are March 15th and June 1st.

-For information regarding the program or admissions please contact Ms. Jackie Ramierz at firstname.lastname@example.org.
+For information regarding the program or admissions please contact Ms. Bessy Varela at firstname.lastname@example.org.

 Dept. Molecular Biology & Biochemistry